Lincoln Historic Site

 Although food and drinks are not allowed inside the museums, tours have been scheduled to allow time for a lunch after completion of your tour or prior to the start of your tour time.
 An outdoor amphitheatre near the Visitor's Center parking lot and a community park both provide bench seating, picnic tables, shade and trash cans.

-Food is not available for purchase on site, however, The Dolan House (575-653-4670), does offer box lunches with advance notice.
+Food is not available for purchase on site.

 Parking & Restrooms: